Adoption: List of Steps to Adopt in Miami-Dade County

 - A social worker from one of the agencies contracted by Our Kids will conduct a phone interview with you in order to provide an overview of the process and to help you determine if adoption is right for you and your family.

-- You will be invited to attend a 10-week training course P.R.I.D.E. (or Parent Resource for Information, Development & Education) in order to help prepare you and your family for adoption.
+- You will be invited to attend the P.R.I.D.E. (or Parent Resource for Information, Development & Education) training course, which includes 5 in-class sessions and 5 online sessions.
+This course will help you and your family prepare for adoption.

 - Your fingerprints will be taken, a local, state and federal background check will be completed and references will be requested as part of the background screening process.